DJSixHub/Proyecto-de-Redes/lcp_protocol.md

 ## **4. Error Handling**
 - If `ResponseStatus != 0`, the sender should retry or abort.
-- Timeout: If no response after **5 seconds**, consider the operation failed.
+- Timeout: If no response after **5 seconds**, except for file transfers, consider the operation failed.

 ---